owlnai/owlnai/README.md

 **Some of my values**

 * Be kind.
-* Design is not just what it looks like and feels like.
-Design is how it works
 * Tradition is the illusion of permanence.
 * Observation is a dying art.
 * [File over app](https://stephango.com/file-over-app).